lhr-solar/Electronics/README.md

 These rules apply to all repos. **Commit and push frequently and do NOT work in the master branch!!**

 ### Creating New Projects
 Each PCB project has its own repo.
-The naming convention is __System-FunctionPCB__: System is the system of the car that it relates to, such as Controls, BPS, etc. and Function is the name/functionality of the board you're making.
-The PCB prefix must be at the end.
+The naming convention is __System-Function__: System is the system of the car that it relates to, such as Controls, BPS, etc. and Function is the name/functionality of the board you're making.
 Discuss with the leads if you are having trouble with the naming convention.

 Each PCB project may/will use components which are not available by default in the KiCad standard libraries.
 Standardized components that are integrated across all systems are in the [UTSVT-KiCadLibraries](https://github.com/lhr-solar/UTSVT-KiCadLibraries) repo.
 You will need to create a submodule (essentially adding a repo inside a repo) to prevent library dependency issues.
 Look at existing PCB repos for examples.
 For more information on adding submodules to your repo, here is some useful [documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).